 1. Nucleic acid extraction

 An important initial step in most molecular diagnostic procedures is the extraction of ‘clean’ nucleic acid mixtures from the clinical sample.
-While it is relatively easy to extract DNA from bacterial cultures or blood, it is technically more challenging to prepare suitable material from field specimens, such as faeces, internal organs or aborted fetuses.
+While it is relatively easy to extract DNA from bacterial cultures or blood, it is technically more challenging to prepare suitable material from field specimens, such as faeces, internal organs or aborted foetuses.
 Care during sampling in the field and in laboratory processing during the extraction of nucleic acids is important to avoid cross contamination of specimens, leading to false positive results.
 For this reason, nucleic acid extraction should be performed using strict working procedures, in an isolated room separated from nucleic acid amplification procedures.

 Nucleic acid isolation and purification consists of three main steps: disruption of cells, removal of proteins and contaminants, and recovery of nucleic acid suitable for analysis.
 There are numerous methods of nucleic acid extraction, including manual extraction using phenol-chloroform and guanidinium thiocyanate to concentrate DNA in a hydrophilic phase, centrifugal spin column-based elution where nucleic acid binds to a solid phase such as silica and proteins are removed with the aid of centrifugation and magnetic bead extraction where the nucleic acid binds fast to magnetic particles while the proteins are washed away.
 While extraction methods may vary in the relative yield and purity of the targeted nucleic acids isolated, effective and reproducible extraction is an essential part of nucleic acid detection and thus pathogen detection.
 PCR, or other methods described below, can amplify and detect the specific target, but the quality of the starting material is an inherent part of the detection process.